 - When scholars start on site Without clearly defined objectives and methods of accomplishing them when starting on site, some scholars can be slow to get going in the unfamiliar working environment.
-Beware!
-Some will struggle silently, not wishing to burden you with their inexperience.
-When they start on site, please make sure your Scholars have clear goals defined, know what is expected and where to obtain resources. - 2 When scholars return to campus After working full time on site, some CEED Scholars struggle to re-adjust to balancing the demands of multiple units with the need to continue making steady progress on their CEED project.
+Some will struggle silently, not wishing to burden you or the Client Mentors with their inexperience.
+When they start on site, please check in with your Scholar to make sure they have clear goals defined, know what is expected and where to obtain resources. - When scholars return to campus After working full time on site, some CEED Scholars struggle to re-adjust to balancing the demands of multiple units with the need to continue making steady progress on their CEED project.
 Sometimes, having made progress on their project over the summer, there is a strong temptation to put their project aside "for a short period" until they get back into their study routine.
 Delays then grow as study pressures continue, until the prospect of catching up on their project work becomes increasingly daunting.
 Please try to ensure your Scholars have some easily attained short-term goals to maintain momentum during this critical period this can be achieved by taking care in the development of the Project Brief.